-The Casco cigar lighter is heated by pressing the knob in until it latches; the knob will automatically unlatch and return to "off" position when heated to proper temperature.
-A replaceable thermal fuse which is screwed into the lighter base protects the lighter element against overheating if knob is manually held in for too long a period.
+The cigar lighter is heated by pressing the knob in until it latches; the knob will automatically unlatch and return to "off" position when heated to proper temperature.

-The lighter is equipped with an ash guard, to prevent ashes and loose tobacco from falling on the users clothing and to permit the lighter to be passed around without danger of burning the fingers.
+The lighter is equipped with an ash guard, to prevent ashes and loose tobacco from falling on the user's clothing and to permit the lighter to be passed around without danger of burning the fingers.